Piercingxx/debian-install/README.md

 - Script "2.sh" will install applications and fonts.

-- Script "3.sh" will install Nvidia drivers.
+- Script "3.sh" will install Nvidia drivers (of you dont have a Nvidia GPU skip this one).

-- "Surface.sh" will install the necessary drivers to get a Microsoft Surface device running.
+- "Surface.sh" will install the necessary drivers to get a Microsoft Surface device running (skip if not a Surface).

 - "testing.sh" will change your Source.list to test branch.

-- These scrips must be ran in order, any deviation will break you system.
-The "surface" and "testing" scripts are optional.
-If you come across any install errors, let me know.
+- These scrips must be ran in order.
+Any deviation will break you system.
+The "3.sh" "surface" and "testing" scripts are optional.
+On brandnew hardware I highly recommend testing.

 ### Credits:
 - The "usenala" script is from https://github.com/ChrisTitusTech/Debian-titus